 Welcome to the Dice Tech Salary Report!
 If this is your first time reviewing our annual resource, we’re so glad you’re here.
-For those who have used the Tech Salary Report to help navigate their career discussions and decision-making year in and year out (it's our 17th year conducting the Salary Survey that informs this report), welcome back!
+For those who have used the Tech Salary Report as a valuable way to build offers and attract and retain technologists (it’s our 17th year delivering the report), welcome back!

 This year’s report is packed with information on how technologists are viewing and valuing benefits like vacation and education, and deep dives into salary trends by occupation, skill and location.
 It’s also in a brand-new format, designed to make it easier for you to read, navigate and share — to easily find what you’re looking for, use the navigation bar at the top of each page, the linked Table of Contents, or the search field in the top right-hand corner of the page.
 Before you do that though, scroll down or click the down arrow to view the four key takeaways from this year's report.